2025–26 Burnley F.C. season

-The 2025–26 season is the 144th season in the history of Burnley Football Club, and the club's first season back in the Premier League since the 2023–24 campaign, following promotion from the Championship in the preceding season.
-In addition to the domestic league, the club is also participating in the FA Cup and the EFL Cup.
+The 2025–26 season was the 144th season in the history of Burnley Football Club, and the club's first season back in the Premier League since the 2023–24 campaign, following promotion from the Championship in the preceding season.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

+On 22 April 2026, Burnley were relegated from the Premier League following a 1–0 home defeat to Manchester City, becoming the fourth team to suffer relegation from the competition at least five times after Norwich City, West Bromwich Albion and Leicester City.

 Review

 Pre-season

 On 26 June 2025, Burnley confirmed that first-team set-piece coach, Elliot Tybebo, had departed the club to pursue a new opportunity abroad, ending a two-year stay at the club.
 He was initially brought to the club from Belgian side Anderlecht in 2023 along with manager Vincent Kompany.
 On 24 July, Burnley appointed a new set-piece coach, Pål Fjelde, to replace Elliot Tybebo who departed in the previous month.
 The 30 year-old Norwegian had most recently been involved in roles as an assistant manager at Danish club, Viborg FF, and as a set-piece coach for the Norwegian Football Federation.

 On 27 June, Ashley Barnes agreed a new one-year deal having re-joined the club on a short-term deal in January 2025 until the end of the season.
 The 35 year-old forward, who had over 300 appearances for the club, stated that he "had unfinished business" and wanted to play for one final campaign in the Premier League.

 On 30 June, current Academy coach, Jack Cork, was moved up to be a member of Scott Parker's coaching team.
 The former midfielder had only joined the previous summer to be a part of Andy Farrell's Academy team, in what was his first season of coaching.